locallyoptimistic/LocallyOptimistic/content/post/agile-analytics-p2.md

 # Conclusion

 Scrum is a great process for running an analytics team, but there are some definite challenges that are specific to doing analytics work.
-In my next post I will discuss some adjustments to the scrum methodolgoy you can use to help address these issues.
+In my next post I will discuss some adjustments to the scrum methodology you can use to help address these issues.